TheRealXG/Calculator_CS/README.md

 ### RTEMS LIBSBSD <a name="libbsd"></a>
 LIBBSD is a FreeBSD Networking library that has been ported to RTEMS to replace the legacy RTEMS networking stack.
 This must be installed as a separate add-on.
-Because it replaces the legacy RTEMS Networking the BSP must be built with the RTEMS_NETWORKING OFF (as was done in the step above) and the LIBBSD library takes the place of it with some additinoal wscript/waf configuration options.
+Because it replaces the legacy RTEMS Networking the BSP must be built with the RTEMS_NETWORKING OFF (as was done in the step above) and the LIBBSD library takes the place of it with some additional wscript/waf configuration options.
   1. `cd $HOME/quick-start/src`
   2. `git clone git://git.rtems.org/rtems-libbsd.git`
   3. `cd rtems-libbsd`